ADEPT: advanced dense prediction

 Project ADEPT studies methods for dense semantic analysis in large images of natural scenes.
 Our goal is to reduce obstacles towards exciting real-world applications such as autonomous cars, road safety inspection or automated warehouses.
 We are especially interested in the following problems:

-Research topics
+Research results

-Construction of universal taxonomies Dense hybrid anomaly detection Detection of anomalous regions
+Detection of anomalous regions Construction of universal taxonomies Dense hybrid anomaly detection

-bevandic22bmvc grcic22eccv grcic223cvprw
+grcic23cvprw bevandic22bmvc grcic22eccv

 Training with overlapping labels Dense semantic forecasting with F2MF Densely connected normalizing flows

-We study convolutional models for dense prediction based on checkpointed DenseNet backbones, lightweight ladder-style upsampling [1] and pyramidal fusion [2].
+We start from convolutional models for dense prediction based on checkpointed DenseNet backbones, lightweight ladder-style upsampling [1] and pyramidal fusion [2].
 We predict future semantic content in video based on feature-to-motion-and-feature forecasting [3].
 We apply multi-domain loss expressed as negative log likelihood of aggregated probability [4].
 We address open-set recognition through learning with noisy and artificial negative samples [5].

 [1] ladder-DenseNets, T-ITS 2020.